Genomics reveals how competition between bacteria affects the impact of vaccination

 S. pneumoniae is usually found at the beyond the back of the nasal cavity, where it is normally harmless.
-However, it can move to other bodily sites, resulting in it causing thousands of cases of severe pneumococcal disease each year in the UK, and a far greater disease burden in many low- or middle- income countries.
+However, it can move to other body sites, resulting in it causing thousands of cases of severe pneumococcal disease each year in the UK, and a far greater disease burden in many low- or middle- income countries.
 These infections result in pneumonia, bloodstream infections or meningitis, and are most common in young infants and the elderly.
 In response, two different vaccines have been introduced to combat S. pneumoniae in the UK: the 7-valent vaccine in 2006, replaced by the 13-valent vaccine in 2010.
 Since children started receiving the vaccine, there has been a drop in the incidence of pneumococcal disease.

 After a few years of routine vaccination many strains of S. pneumoniae, including the most prevalent disease-causing ones, had been eliminated.
 Yet, the bacteria have not become less common in their harmless habitat at the back of the nasal cavity.
 Instead the vaccine-targeted strains had been replaced by others that less frequently cause disease in children.
 The latest research, published in Nature Ecology & Evolution, provides a new explanation for how this may occur.

 This study used three large collections of genomes, sequenced at the Wellcome Trust Sanger Institute, to follow the effects of vaccination in the UK, USA, and Netherlands.
 Rather than looking at the change in the prevalence of the individual strains themselves, the researchers looked at the frequencies of genes within the highly diverse S. pneumoniae population.